⌚ 5 min read

-But that’s not the world we live in, because no matter what industry you’re in, you have competitors to contend with.
-You should always “mind your own business” (pun intended), but you have to throw an eye on the competition too.
+But that’s not the world we live in.
+No matter what industry you’re in, you have competitors to contend with.
+You should always “mind your own business” (pun intended), but you have to keep an eye on the competition too.

 If your analysis of competitors thus far has consisted of casually browsing their websites and social media pages, you’re missing out on a goldmine of information.

 Like we said, competition is a good thing... if you know how to use it to your advantage.